What are the top 10 trends for the next ten years? Download the report here.

 Let’s demonstrate levers with a set of mini-scenarios.
 The Venn diagram at the top of this article compares four different scenarios: a bank robbery, church service, dance club, and a parent helping a child take off a sweater.
 Here is the visual again for your reference:

-There are a range of possible actions within any one of these scenarios, but the overlaps between scenarios are referred to as shared levers.
+There are a range of possible actions within any one of these scenarios, but the overlaps between scenarios are shared levers.
 This diagram focuses on a particular type of lever — you can control or influence what you say or the instructions you give.

 If you’re the preacher or the parent, telling everyone to “get on the floor” is a possibility, but it won’t assure the desired outcome in both situations.
 However, using explicit or implicit verbal threats could assist with this.
 So, “tell everyone that ‘if you don’t listen to me there will be severe consequences’” is the shared lever between these two scenarios.
 Presumably bank robbers don’t use this language verbatim, but the gist of this lever is also relevant to their aims.
 As such, a shared lever among all three scenarios could be to “convey how compliance is in their best interest” and/or to “convey how noncompliance has negative consequences.”